ldtteam/MinecoloniesWiki/source/buildings/blacksmith.md

 ## About the Blacksmith's Hut

-The Blacksmith is a 3x3 crafter and can make any vanilla tools, armor and swords, and shields (no bows or redstone items).
+The Blacksmith is a 3x3 crafter and can make any vanilla tools, armor, swords, and shields (no bows or redstone items).
 The Blacksmith will work when they receive a request for any of those items from another worker.

 **Note:** You will need to teach the Blacksmith the recipes of the items you want them to create.
-The number of items the Blacksmith can learn are listed below.
+The number of items the Blacksmith can learn are listed below:

 | Building Level | Number of Recipes |